Welcome to Kenya

 The above picture is of our van on our last day.
 In it we have Abdi (our driver), Impreet, Myra, Kristen, Andrew, and Jesse as our “photographer.”
 Even over a month later, there’s still a part of me that misses them 😢.

 Even though the plane ride was long, I don’t remember a lot of it.
 I watched some movies and I slept 😴… I guess that’s all the important stuff.
-But I do remember that after we landed, all 40 of us travellers were swept up in the hustle and bustle of customs.
+But I do remember that after we landed, all 40 of us travelers were swept up in the hustle and bustle of customs.
 We all separated into different lines based on Global Entry, Mobile Passport, and the normal line.
 Some of us stopped in the restroom and others didn’t.
 Briefly, we ran into a few people from our trip while waiting to get our luggage, but most of us were eager to find our connecting flight and move on to the next terminal.

 We said goodbye to our trip leader after collecting our luggage.
 Similar to the drivers, I’m sure our leader was used to being with people one moment, and then not see them again.
 For me, it was bittersweet, saying goodbye to everyone.
 To pretty much everyone else, it seemed, it felt completely normal.